Are you intrigued by the idea of hosting a multi-course meal at home, or looking for inspiration and ideas?

 - Blue cheeses: The most famous one in France is

 If you’re brave, you can include some stinky cheeses.
-In that case, you might be interested in reading: 17 Famous French stinky cheeses adored in France, feared by others.
+In that case, you might be interested in reading 17 Famous French stinky cheeses adored in France and feared by others.

 Self-explanatory.
-It’s dessert and you can serve whatever you want.
-You’ve probably heard of Creme Brulée but there are so many more different kinds you can serve.
-In France, different regions have different customs and recipes such as the 13 desserts eaten after a Provencal Christmas dinner.
+It’s dessert, and you can serve whatever you want.
+You’ve probably heard of Creme Brulée, but you can serve so many more different kinds.
+In France, different regions have different customs and recipes, such as the 13 desserts eaten after a Provencal Christmas dinner.

 Coffee (usually an Espresso )

 Coffee in France is almost always an Espresso, and it’s never drunk before the meal.
-Often people will retire to the couch or the living room to enjoy their café.
-It’s also optional, but it’s nice to have tea for guests.
+People often retire to the couch or the living room to enjoy their café.
+It’s also optional, but having tea for guests is nice.